 Working in close collaboration with digital agency H-Art, the Browser team has delivered an ambitious project to roll out 41 global websites for worldwide media agency Maxus.

-Working in collaboration with digital agency WPP agency H-Art – Browser were responsible for tackling the technical challenges of the build and scoping the infrastructure that allowed Maxus‘ 41 separate websites to be rolled out simultaneously – based on a single design and code structure.
+While H-Art delivered the design and asset portion of the brief, the Browser team were responsible for the technical scoping and development of the back-end CMS technology.
+This CMS infrastructure needed to allow Maxus‘ 41 separate websites to be rolled out simultaneously – based on a single design and code structure.

 “Enabling 41 different versions of the same site, technically, was a big challenge.
 By developing upon a flexible CMS, we were able to afford content authors the flexibility to build engaging, bespoke case studies that can be broadcasted to regions within the Maxus Global network.
 We used a best of breed, scalable infrastructure in order to deliver excellent performance on a global scale.”

 Josh, Product lead at Browser

 “Visually rich page design, bold messaging and dynamic use of image content all were key elements in designing a responsive website that could work on a global scale.

 Design and Technology company H-Art were tasked with designing the new Maxus web site; and through the implementation of a distinctive design went about creating an accessible, enjoyable, and negotiable website which truly allowed localised content creators a polished platform from which to communicate from.

 The resulting design offers an appropriate and persistent solution for each of the 41 individual websites, enabling local identity to be celebrated; uniting each country’s uniqueness with the brand’s universal value proposition.”